Do you think you have Rats?

 What do you need to do?

-If you do see any of the signs mentioned below you need to act quickly to ensure any potential rat infestation is controlled quickly before it can spread, So call us for a free quote on 1300 881 911 and speak to a local expert who will be able help you.
+If you do see any of the signs mentioned below you need to act quickly to ensure any potential rat infestation is controlled quickly before it can spread, So call us for a quote on 1300 881 911 and speak to a local expert who will be able help you.

 We recommend acting quickly as rats are well known to spread diseases, damage property, contaminate food stuffs and also introduce parasites like fleas, lice and ticks into your property.